philipdlevy/phase-3-react-project-frontend/README.md

 Fork and clone
 run npm install and npm start
 Open [http://localhost:3000] to view it in your browser.
-Follow directions for beckend [url here]
+Follow directions for backend [https://github.com/philipdlevy/phase-3-sinatra-react-project-backend]

 ### LICENSING (MIT)
 Copyright (c) {{ 2022 }}